 Before you are allowed to enter any event, your vehicle must be scrutineered.
 This is a check over of the vehicle to not only make sure that it conforms with regulations, but to make sure that it passes certain safety criteria.

 All events run to the regulations set out in the MSA ‘Blue Book’, and if it is an ALRC event, to the regulations in the ALRC ‘Green Book’ are also adhered to.
-All members of S&S are eligible for a copy of the latest ALRC Green Book upon request, and MSA regulations specific to Cross Country events to be found at https://www.msauk.org/Competitors/Guidance-Advice/Cross-Country
+All members of S&S are eligible for a copy of the latest ALRC Green Book upon request, and links to both this and the MSA Blue Book can be found below.

 Each driver will be issued with a log book at their first S&S event, which must be presented at Scrutineering and Signing On, together with your membership card, plus your MSA competition license if driving in a Comp Safari.